benpollarduk/BP.AdventureFramework/docs/docfx/docs/commands.md

 ### Talk
 Talk allows the player to start a conversation with a NonPlayableCharacter. **L** can be used as a shortcut.

-If only a single NonPlayableCharacter is in the current Room no argurment needs to be specified.
+If only a single NonPlayableCharacter is in the current Room no argument needs to be specified.

 ```
 talk
 ```

-However if the current Room contains two or more NonPlayableCharacters then **to** and the NonPlayableCharacters name must be specified.
+However, if the current Room contains two or more NonPlayableCharacters then **to** and the NonPlayableCharacters name must be specified.

 ```
 talk to dave